-- Be sure to input "L" to pin HOLD# of the user system during the user program executing (when the RUN status LED on the emulator's upper panel is lit).
+- Be sure to input "L" to pin HOLD# of the user system when a user program is being executed (when the RUN status LED on the emulator's upper panel is lit).
 Inputting "L" to pin HOLD# during the user program stopping may cause a malfunction of the emulator.